Geneille/UFO/README.md

 * utilize webscpraping, from open source websites, to search for current updates and sightings.
 This would ensure current information is displayed for the user.

-* allow users to log their sightings and or images, or a link/contact information where users can input their sightings for review and validation by the development team.
+* allow users to log their sightings and or images, and or a link/contact information where users can input their sightings/information for review and validation by the development team can be included on the webpage.